LogiDaBear/data-structures-and-algorithms/python/code_challenges/linked-list-insertions/README.md

 ## Solution
 <!-- Show how to run your code, and examples of it in action -->
 ## Contributions:
-- Slava Makeev and Sarah Glass
+- Slava Makeev and Sarah Glass and ChatGPT